menu

 Fredericksburg real estate is some of the most expensive in Ohio, although Fredericksburg house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Fredericksburg is generally considered to be a blue-collar town.
-37.85% of the Fredericksburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Fredericksburg, you'll notice that it is more blue-collar than most other communities in America.
+37.85% of Fredericksburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fredericksburg is a village of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Fredericksburg who work in sales jobs (9.81%), business and financial occupations (7.94%), and law enforcement and fire fighting (7.01%).

 Fredericksburg is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Fredericksburg’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.